carpentries-incubator/geospatial-python/_episodes/07-vector-data-in-python.md

 - "How can I distinguish between and visualize point, line and polygon vector data?"
 objectives:
 - "Know the difference between point, line, and polygon vector elements."
-- "Load point, line, and polygon shapefiles with `geopandas`."
+- "Load point, line, and polygon vector data with `geopandas`."
 - "Access the attributes of a spatial object with `geopandas`."
 keypoints:
 - "Shapefile metadata include geometry type, CRS, and extent."